 Water

-The body of freshwater as a recurring image across Taylor's writing - the lake as pastoral refuge or scenic backdrop, the swimming pool as bounded play, the flood as transformative current, and the elemental "I am water" figure where the speaker is rendered as the medium itself.
-Across the catalogue water imagery activates in several registers: freshwater stillness (the lake as remove from the world or as the place where the poetry was made), bounded play (the pool as site of intimacy, summer transgression, or surrender), overwhelming current (the flood as the deluge the speaker chooses to be carried by), and the speaker-as-element figure (water as the medium of yielding to the lover's arrival).
-Distinct from the sea (the catalogue's separate figure for salt, ship, shore, and oceanic depth) and from drowning (the interior experience of being consumed by water), this motif holds the freshwater body itself and the elemental figure it generates.
+The freshwater body as a recurring image: the lake as a pastoral refuge or scenic backdrop, the swimming pool as bounded play, the flood as a current that carries everything off, and the bare "I am water" figure where the speaker becomes the element itself.
+Still freshwater stands for a place set apart from the world, or the place where the poetry got made.
+The pool is bounded play, often tied to intimacy, summer transgression or surrender.
+The flood is an overwhelming current the speaker decides to let carry her.
+And the speaker-as-water figure is the moment she stops resisting and takes the shape of whoever enters her life.
+It is kept separate from the sea (the catalogue's image for salt, ship, shore and ocean depth) and from drowning (the inner experience of being swallowed by water); this motif holds the freshwater body and the elemental figure it produces.

-Water carries the doubled charge of refuge and yielding - the freshwater body marks a space set apart from the world, and the elemental figure registers the speaker's own state as fluid, taking the shape of what enters her.
-At the lake the register most often inherits the Romantic literary-historical charge associated with The Lakes - water as the place artists retreat to in order to recover what the world has cost them, and the lineage that the speaker asks to be admitted to when she invokes the geography.
-At the pool the register carries bounded freshwater play, often paired with surrender or seasonal transgression (the iced-over winter pool, the balcony jump, the swim past where feet can touch).
-At the flood the register carries overwhelming current the speaker chooses to be carried by, often as the act of letting go of what the relationship was.
-The speaker-as-water figure marks the moment when resistance ends and the speaker becomes the medium itself.
+Water holds refuge and yielding together.
+The freshwater body marks a space apart from the world; the elemental figure registers the speaker's own state as fluid, taking the shape of what enters her.
+At the lake it usually carries the Romantic association behind the lakes - water as the place artists retreat to in order to recover what the world has cost them, and a lineage the speaker asks to join when she names the geography.
+At the pool it is bounded play, often paired with surrender or a seasonal dare (the iced-over winter pool, the jump from the balcony, the swim out past where your feet can touch).
+At the flood it is a current she chooses to be carried by, usually as the act of letting go of what the relationship was.
+The speaker-as-water figure marks the point where resistance ends and she becomes the medium itself.

 “Take me to the Lakes where all the poets went to die”